Erectile Dysfunction in Your Head? A Jaguar in the Jungle

 The Chemical Cascade

-• That beautiful blood flow symphony?
+- That beautiful blood flow symphony?
 Suddenly it’s like the Director disappeared and cold heavy rain started pouring from above.
-The music is over.
+The music is over: Performance anxiety (aka Psychogenic erectile dysfunction) has now the full power.

 Clinical Note: Research shows acute stress can reduce penile blood flow by up to 70% within seconds.
 Most people have experienced this dramatic effect firsthand – consider how quickly an erection subsides when interrupted by an unexpected phone call from a boss, partner, or parent during a private moment.
 This instant detumescence demonstrates just how rapidly the sympathetic system can override sexual arousal when the brain perceives a social “threat”.